CanopyTax/frontend-rfc/README.md

 ## What this isn't
 1. An infringement on the autonomy of squads.
 The idea is that if we're aligned on the few important things, we can be autonomous on everything else.
 2. Something oppressively prescriptive.
 3. A technical review process where people get feedback on difficult problems they're facing.
+Although important, the RFC is not how technical reviews happen.

 ## Signs that this is working
 1. The content is up-to-date and people care about it.